 Before I start, let me say that blogging is not the only way to make money online.
-I’ll write more about other ways in the future—but there are a lot!
+But it’s still one of my favorites!

-It is totally possible to make money online.
-It is even possible to make a living online.
+It is totally possible to make money online from blogging.
+It is even possible to make a living from blogging.

-But it takes a super long time and will probably require serious effort, not just put towards writing, but also put towards learning digital marketing and technical skills.
+But it takes a lot of work and serious effort, not just put towards writing, but also put towards learning digital marketing and technical skills.